Marin Čilić: Clothing and equipment

 As of 2018 Čilić plays with the Head YouTek Radical MidPlus with a custom drilled 16x19 string pattern, painted to look like the Head Graphene Touch Prestige Mid.
 For strings he uses a hybrid of Babolat VS Touch mains and Luxilon ALU Power crosses.
 He wore Fila apparel until the 2011 season, when he got a 5-year contract with Li-Ning, switching back to Fila in 2016.
-At the start of the 2020 season, Čilić started wearing head apparel.
+At the start of the 2020 season, Čilić started wearing Head apparel.

 Career statistics

-Grand Slam singles performance timeline
+Grand Slam tournament performance timeline

-Current through the 2022 US Open.
+Current through the 2025 US Open.